Subscription Modal Banner

 While the DBS Vantage Card has a solid value proposition, those desiring the following perks will need to look elsewhere.

 Limo rides: Other $120K cards like the HSBC Visa Infinite, Citi Prestige and OCBC VOYAGE offer cardholders complimentary airport transfers subject to a certain minimum spend.
-The DBS Vantage has no such benefit.
+The DBS Vantage does not have this benefit.

 Free points transfers: Maybank Visa Infinite and OCBC VOYAGE cardholders can enjoy fee-free transfers of points to frequent flyer programmes.
-DBS Vantage Card cardholders will need to pay S$26.75 per transfer.
+DBS Vantage Card cardholders will need to pay S$27 per transfer.

 Travel insurance: Some $120K cards offer very solid complimentary travel insurance policies.
 For example, the Citi Prestige and HSBC Visa Infinite offer a level of coverage comparable to a stand-alone policy, with coverage for accidental death, medical expenses (including COVID-related ones), medical evacuation and travel inconvenience.
 The DBS Vantage Card has no such benefit.